 Helmets to Hardhats Canada® (H2H) has been incorporated in Canada as a Not for Profit Organization.
 It is similar to its sister H2H program in the United States, but is designed to provide an opportunity in Canada for anyone who has served (or is currently serving and looking to transition to a civilian career) in either the Regular or Reserve Force Components of the Canadian Forces.
 The program offers the required apprenticeship training to achieve journey person status in any of the applicable trades within the building and construction industry.
-Depending on existing qualifications and experience, the apprenticeship training process may be shortened or by-passed so as to enable a fast-tracked achievement of journeyperson status.

 Regardless of an individual's military occupation, they may chose to pursue any of the 14 applicable trade fields with full apprenticeship training being provided as required.
 A full apprenticeship program can be 3-4 years long, during which time much of the apprenticeship will be on job training (OJT), with anywhere from 8-20 weeks of classroom instruction provided during this 3-4 year period.
 Apprentices will be paid during their OJT, but at a reduced rate from what they will earn as a qualified journeyperson.
 Apprenticeship training is offered across Canada, so it will be up to the individual to decide where in Canada they would like to undertake this training.
 For a number of trades, the journeyperson is given "Red Seal" certification which permits them to work in any Province or Territory across Canada.